Buffett opposes broader disclosures on executive pay

 "It is only human to look at a whole bunch of proxy statements and say, I'm worth a lot more than that guy," Buffett said.
 "American shareholders are paying a significant price by getting a look at all those proxy statements and seeing how much the top five earners are getting ...
 No CEO comes away looking at proxy statements and say, I should get paid a lot less."

-Buffett used as an example - Comcast Corp, the cable TV operator which also owns NBC Universal.
+Buffett used as an example - Comcast Corp (CMCSA.O), the cable TV operator which also owns NBC Universal.

 "Shareholders of Comcast would be hurt, actually, if you published the five highest salaries paid at the subsidiaries, "perhaps like the anchor of a nightly news program, he said. "(It) might have a negative effect on negotiating."